 By following a training program it can sometimes just give you the discipline to stay on top of regime.
 While you can also learn new methods and techniques to reach your goals even quicker.

 If you are a complete beginner it might be worth considering some of these online boxing courses, or even fitness course of some description.
-I recommend checking out my review on Phil Daru’s Body Armor training program which I found very useful.
+I recommend checking out my review on Phil Daru’s Body Armor or Fight Ready training programs which I’ve found very useful.

 Getting a body like your favourite boxer is no easy challenge.
 It will require hours of dedication in and out of the gym, including a strict nutritional plan.
 To see results I recommend keeping a log of your training and taking progress pictures.
 This allows you to see how far you’ve come over a set number of weeks, tracking this and using this as motivation when training gets tough.